gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Was there anything else?"
 Indy asked.

-Grappa Gas shook his head.
-"Not really.
-He didn't say anything straight up, but it sounds like King Denpa's winning.
-And about time, too---he's got help now from half his neighbors, all worried that Shudarga's craziness might be contagious.
-If you ask me---"

-The front door banged open.
-Aft strode in and glared at his father.
-"What in the underhells are you playing at?" he demanded.
+The front door banged open before he could answer.
+Aft strode in and glared at Indy.
+"What in the underhells do you think you're doing?" he demanded.

 "Well, good day to you too, son," Grappa Gas drawled, leaning back and lacing his fingers behind his head.

 Aft stabbed a finger toward him.
 "Stow that.
-I don't know what your game is, old man, but---"
+Indy, this is madness.
+I don't like the *tralpa* any more than anyone else, but as soon as he gets word down the mountain that we've gone over to the rebels---"

 "Stop," Indy said sharply.
 She stood up and gestured at her stool.
 "Sit down.
 Make yourself comfortable.
 And then take a deep breath before you say another word.
+We are *not* going over to the rebels.
+We are not taking any side in this, not as long as I'm reeve.
 Noxy?
 Go get the peeling stool from out back.
 Brush it off before you bring it in the house."

-Aft glowered at her and his father a moment longer, then sat.
-The short stool creaked in protest under his weight.
-Noxy hastily fetched the spare stool from the rear of the house and set it down for her mother, then poured tea as inconspicuously as she could while Aft glared and Grappa Gas smiled innocently in return and Indy waited with a patience born of long practice.
+Aft glowered at her and his father a moment longer, then sat, the stool creaking in protest under his weight.
+Noxy hastily fetched the spare stool from the rear of the house and set it down for her mother, then poured tea as inconspicuously as she could while Aft ticked points off on his fingers.
+What would the village do if the king sent an army after the rebels?
+And by "if", he meant "when", because the *tralpa* was sure to be writing another one of his letters while they were sitting there, and this one would surely get an answer.
+They couldn't fight, not with most of the adults gone, and even once they were back, there weren't more than a handful of people in the village who'd ever swung a sword, not that they actually had any swords to swing.
+They'd be lucky not to wind up in prison, or paying double taxes until their grandchildren were grown.

-Grappa Gas spoke first.
-"I was just being polite.
-You know, having saved their lives and all, I figured I might as well get to know them."
-He picked up his tea and took a sip.
-"Never had a chance to talk to any real live rebels before.
-They seem nice enough, for lowlanders."

-==HERE==

-"Nice?
-These men are heroes."
-Aft slapped his palm against the table for emphasis.
-"Any one of them is worth a hundred leeches like the

-What if the
-king sent an army after them?
-Wait, what did he mean "if", of course he would.
-There were only three hundred people in Stale, and only half a dozen of them had ever held a sword.
-Not that they *had* any swords.
-And even if they had---

-"I'm surprised to hear you say all this," Indy interrupted.
-"I thought if anyone would take their side, it would be you."

-"Well, yes, of course I do," Aft blustered.
-"The sooner leeches like the *tralpa* have to start earning an honest living like the rest of us, the better.
-But---"

-"But it's different when someone's actually on your doorstep, isn't it?"
-Grappa Gas needled.

-Aft clenched his hands into fists.
-"Of course it's different.
-If the king's men come looking for this lot---"

-"Enough!"
-Indy slapped the table with her hand.
+"So what do think we should do?"
+Grappa Gas challenged.
+"Turn them out?
+I can just hear what folk would say if they heard we'd done that.
+Or maybe you think we can take 'em prisoner?"
+He mimed swinging a sword.

+"Enough."
+Indy set her mug down with a thump.
 "Enough, both of you.
 We have a stormload of trouble to fly through, and I will *not* have you two making it worse with your bickering."

-Noxy set a steaming mug of tea in front of her and two others in front of Grappa Gas and his son.
-Indy stared into hers as if hoping the tiny swirling leaves might spell out some answers.
+She stared into her tea as if hoping the tiny swirling leaves might spell out some answers.
 "I know it's a big thing," she went on quietly.
 "And I did think about turning them away, but look at them.
 They look like they've been through the Blight.
-If a storm caught them in the pass, they wouldn't even make it as far as Rancid.
+Grappa's right---they wouldn't even make it as far as Rancid.
 How would that make us look?"

-Grappas Gas scowled.
+Aft scowled.
 "What people think won't matter much if we've all had our throats cut.
-No, wait, hear me out."
-He slurped his tea and set the cup down with a clatter.
-"Saving travelers who got caught on the mountain, well, we can explain that if we have to, and damn the *tralpa*.
+No, wait, hear me out.
+Saving travelers who got caught on the mountain, well, we can explain that if we have to.
 But letting them stay here---saints and all their gifts, Indy, we can't.
-We just can't."
+We just can't.

-Aft snorted.
-"Hate to say it, but for once I agree with you.
 And what about the tiger?
 What are we supposed to feed it?
 Or should I ask 'who'?"

 "Disgusting Aftertaste!"
 Indy snapped.
 "I will *not* have that kind of talk about one of the Gifted.
 Especially not in front of my daughter."

 "Just saying," Aft muttered.
-"Anyway, I should probably get home."
-He swallowed the rest of his tea in one gulp, stood, and nodded a curt goodbye.
+He swallowed the last of his tea in one gulp and stood up.
+"Whatever you decide, I'll follow your lead.
+Just..."
+He squeezed his strong hands into impotent fists, then turned and left without saying goodbye.

 "Maybe it wouldn't be such a bad thing if you were right!"
-Grappa Gas called out.
+Grappa Gas called after him.
 "Maybe we'd have some peace and quiet around here if a few of us *did* get eaten!"
 He turned back to Indy.
 "Don't worry about him.
-He's just worried.
-First time and all that."
+It's just first time jitters talking."

-"I remember," Indy smiled.
+"I know," Indy smiled.
 With their first baby due in just a few weeks, Aft and his wife had stayed behind when the other adults left for the mountains to gather the village's herd.
 The double weight of becoming a father for the first time and not being up in his element had made him as fidgety as a young camel in springtime.